November 28, 2022

 Contacting the police

-Unfortunately, none of these options are foolproof.
+The unfortunate reality is that none of these options are foolproof.
 Even if you use all of the above methods, chances are you’ll still receive robocalls.
 However, with the right technology, you can take back your privacy and make robocalls a thing of the past.

 Audio fingerprinting

-An audio fingerprint is like a regular fingerprint but for a person’s voice.
-Spam blocking apps that use this technology can detect voice patterns and common phrases used by robocallers, creating an audio ID that can be attributed to the spammers themselves — not just their current phone numbers.
-When a company that uses audio fingerprints identifies a robocaller, it adds the number to a universal database so the caller can’t harass anyone else.
-This is one of the most effective ways to reduce the robocall problem.
+An audio fingerprint is like a regular fingerprint, but for a person’s voice.
+Spam-blocking apps that use this technology can detect voice patterns and common phrases used by robocallers, creating an audio ID that can be attributed to the spammers themselves — not just their current phone numbers.

 • Real-time spam call protection